Race Officer Instructions

 2. A shorter course for the Slow Handicap fleet.
 Please note that a shorter course is required to ensure that the slower handicap boats are able to get 3 laps if possible.

 Notes on course setting

 - -avoid setting a hook finish.See definitions of "Finish" inside front cover of Racing Rules of Sailing.

 NOTE.
-Boats must not go through the gate on a down wind leg.
+Boats must not go through the gate on a downwind leg.

 Length of Races - Races should be governed by how long they run for – not the number of laps.

-Race 4 PM Series– see how the day is going, shorter laps are more interesting than long drawn out ones.Remember sailors will be getting tired if they've raced all the races.Consider making this race shorter if need be. ( towards the end of the year if light is fading Race 4 may have to be cancelled, safety always comes first)
+Make sure you plan for a lunch stop after race 2,Start again after lunch at 1400 hrs.See how the day is going, shorter laps are more interesting than long drawn out ones.Remember sailors will be getting tired if they've raced all the races.Consider making this race shorter if need be.
+Towards the end of the year shorter days means Race 4 may have to be cancelled, safety always comes first)